HyperZx2O/Translucent-Win11/README.md

 2. Go through the onboarding experience.
 3. Type 'about:support' and enter.
 4. Click 'Open Folder' beside the 'Profile Folder' option.
 It will redirect you to a folder with lots of stuff.
 Don't worry.
-5. Create a 'chrome' folder (You shouldn't already have one if you're new, however if it's there, perfectly fine.
+5. Create a 'chrome' folder (You shouldn't already have one if you're new, however if it's there, perfectly fine).
 6. Copy the chrome content from the downloaded source code of my repo from releases, then paste it into your own chrome folder.
 7. Go back to 'about:support' in the browser and click 'Clear Startup Cache'.
 It wil restart the browser with the new customization.
 8. Install the [Zen Internet](https://addons.mozilla.org/en-US/firefox/addon/zen-internet/) extension.
 Open it and make it fetch the latest styles.
 This is the goated extension to make your websites look transparent